dcollis92/ttt-weekend/README.md

   // 6.2) Store the new replay button element
   // 6.3) Do steps 4.1 (initialize the state variables) and 4.2 (render).

+// AAU, I should see a tic tac toe board open on the page
+// AAU, I should be given directions to start the game.
+// AAU, I should be able to select a square and put an X or an O.
+// AAU, I should not be able to change a square's value once selected
+// AAU, I should be able to complete the game
+// AAU, If there is a tie, I should be told the game ends in a tie
+// AAU, I should be given a chance to reset and play again